Skip to content

 Introduction to Medicare Supplement Plans

-Medicare Supplement Plans, also known as Medigap, are health insurance plans designed to fill in the gaps left by Original Medicare.
-These plans, which are offered by commercial insurance companies, help cover medical costs that Medicare does not cover, such as copayments, coinsurance, and deductibles.
+Medicare Supplement Plans also referred to as Medigap, are medical insurance plans designed to fill the gaps left by Original Medicare.
+These plans, which are supplied by industrial insurance coverage firms, assist in covering medical prices that Medicare doesn’t cover, equivalent to copayments, coinsurance, and deductibles.

 Medicare Supplement Plans